derykmakgill/511/_posts/2020-01-25-btc-nodes-high-fees.md

 We have in practice the result the developers claimed they wanted to avoid, despite our developer theories to the contrary.
 We have a small number of people making economic decisions with Bitcoin nodes, while the vast majority of people have no reason to run them or affordable way to make economic decisions with them.

-If the security of BTC depends upon these nodes, it might be in trouble.
+If the security of BTC depends upon these nodes like they say, it might be in trouble.